 Investment banking case competitions allow you to showcase your skills while boosting your resume and making inroads in the industry.
 In a case competition, you work with a team to complete a case study or project.
 For example, some focus on building pitchbooks, while others may involve writing essays or participating in trading activities.

-Employers and banks often sponsor these case competitions, so participation can be a great way to get a prominent company’s name on your resume.
+Employers and banks often sponsor these case competitions, so participation can help you get a prominent company’s name on your resume.
 Additionally, a case competition gives you something to highlight in your interviews and cover letters if you don’t have other practical experiences.

 Early Insight and Diversity Programs